-The only parts of the MediBeacon[®] TGFR that come into contact with the subject are the singleuse adhesive pad, and the optical window.
+The only parts of the MediBeacon[®] TGFR reusable sensor and disposable adhesive ring that come into contact with the subject are the single-use adhesive pad, and the optical window.
 The optical window protrudes very slightly from the adhesive, ensuring consistent contact with the subject's skin.
-The sensors remain in contact with the skin and are held in place by means of a self-adhesive pad, typical of those used for disposable ECG patches.
-The sensor remains affixed to the subject for at least 12.5 hours for Stratum 1 and up to 24 hours for Stratum 2.
+The self-adhesive pad is similar to those used for disposable ECG patches.
+The sensor remains affixed to the subject for at least 12.5 hours for Stratum 1 and up to or exceeding 24 hours for Stratum 2 subjects.